Miljenko Dovečer

 Miljenko Dovečer (born 9 November 1958) is a Croatian retired footballer and manager.

 Playing career

-Dovečer played for Graničar Novakovac, Čakovec, Varteks, and Nafta.
+Dovečer played for Graničar Novakovec, Čakovec, Varteks, and Nafta.
 He earned the distinction of scoring the very first goal of the Slovenian PrvaLiga in independent Slovenia.

 Managerial career

 Dovečer replaced Predrag Jurić as manager of Međimurje in March 2005.
 In September 2007, he succeeded Ivan Bedi to become manager of Međimurje for a second time.
 In August 2013, Dovečer took charge of Omladinac Novo Selo Rok.

 Dovečer was appointed sports director at Međimurje in June 2016.